Kimmm-c/React-Learning/README.md

 * Setting -> Search 'emmet' -> Include Languages -> Add Item -> Item: javascript and Value: javascriptreact.
 This allows handy shortcuts.
 Eg: .hello will create a div with class = "hello".

 ## Create a React App
-Run the code below to create a React app.
+Run the code below to create a React app:
 ```
 npx create-react-app project_name
 ```